pnsn/machine_learning_pnsn_data_set/README.md

 Data set of P-wavelets from PNSN and other stations prepared for ML.

 The Trigger label:
 This is based on the trigger criteria for <a href="https://pubs.geoscienceworld.org/ssa/srl/article/90/2A/727/568236/Optimizing-Earthquake-Early-Warning-Performance">Elarms3</a>.
 Notable differences is that Elarms3 has many criteria for declaring a bump a trigger.
 The "Trigger" label here only uses the two primary ones: 1) whether the STA/LTA (0.05sec/5.0sec) function of 3Hz highpassed velocity data exceeds 20 and 2) if the peak amplitude exceeds 0.000031623 m/s^2 on sensitivity corrected acceleration traces high pass filtered above 0.075 Hz.
 This is applied to data from strong motion as well as broadband stations.
+All data are initially sensitivity corrected and, if needed, resampled to 100 Hz.

 *Go to Shortcomings, caveats section at bottom of page to see differences w Elarms3*